nagyniki017/morph_disamb/README.md

 # MorphDisamb

-## A Hungarian morphological disambiguatior using recurrent and convolutional neural networks.
+## A Hungarian morphological disambiguator using recurrent and convolutional neural networks.

 To analyse unknown words, [HFST](https://github.com/hfst/hfst) and the path for a transducer is required.